programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 - 50 GB for temporary files, such as intermediate conversion results or files for the zoom function.
 - 30 GB for the operating system and log messages.
 - 1 GB at least in /boot to accommodate the accumulating kernel versions.
 We recommend to not have /boot separately but instead as part of the root partition.
 - 200% of the storage space of the assets which you want to manage with easydb.
 100% is your assets and another 100% for preview versions.
-If you need additional large preview versions, more.
+If you need additional large preview versions, you also need more storage.
 Assets and preview versions can be stored on network storage (more on network storage below).
-The other types of files should not be on network storage.
+These and database dumps are the ***only*** types of data which can be on network storage.
 - 4% additional storage space for databases.
 The databases are the first to put on fast storage (e.g. SSDs).
 But this is optional.
 - 1% additional storage space for database-dumps.
 - Summary: 140 GB plus 205% of the spaced used by your assets.
 If you got 1000 GB of assets, you need 140+2050=2190 GB storage space.
 Also see Filesystem Layout below.